hannahburkhardt/decagon/README.md

 # Decagon implementation used in "Predicting Adverse Drug-Drug Interactions with Neural Embedding of Semantic Predications"

-#### Author: Hannah Burkhardt (haalbu@uw.edu)
+#### Repository author: Hannah Burkhardt (haalbu@uw.edu)

-This repository contains the implementation of the [Decagon algorithm](https://doi.org/10.1093/bioinformatics/bty294) used in our paper "Predicting Adverse Drug-Drug Interactions with Neural Embedding of Semantic Predications".
+This repository contains the implementation of the [Decagon algorithm](https://doi.org/10.1093/bioinformatics/bty294) used in our paper:

+Burkhardt, Hannah A, Devika Subramanian, Justin Mower, and Trevor Cohen.
+2019.
+“Predicting Adverse Drug-Drug Interactions with Neural Embedding of Semantic Predications.”
+To Appear in Proc AMIA Annu Symp 2019.

 The required Decagon data files are available at [http://snap.stanford.edu/decagon](http://snap.stanford.edu/decagon).